jadepanths/Python-PyTorch-Tutorial/README.md

 # Python-PyTorch-Tutorial
-Basic PyTorch Tutorials in Python
+Basic PyTorch Tutorials in Python for beginners who have not used Python for years.

-### Installation
+# Installation
 Install an IDE on your local device like [IDLE](https://www.python.org/downloads/), [PyCharm](https://www.jetbrains.com/pycharm/download/#section=windows), or [Microsoft Visual Studio](https://visualstudio.microsoft.com/vs/features/python/).
 I personally recommend [PyCharm](https://www.jetbrains.com/pycharm/download/#section=windows) as it has an excellent debugger, sophisticated autocompletion, and refactoring support.

 Install [Anaconda](https://www.anaconda.com/products/individual).
 Anaconda is an toolkit that include open-source packages and libraries.
 You will need this to install libraries and manage environments where you will compile your code in.